WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 The `coordinator` and `initializer` are `ec2.Instance` objects with descriptive names, while the `workers` are `ec2.Instance`s that are distinguished solely by their ordinal number.
-Pulumi lets us define --in code-- things like Security Groups, SSH keypairs, and practically every other aspect of cloud infrastructure.
+Pulumi lets us define -- in code -- things like Security Groups, SSH keypairs, and practically every other aspect of cloud infrastructure.